Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Discussion

 Many works have shown that CNNs are successful at classifying galaxy mergers and often outperform non-parametric methods and LDA and random forest at higher redshifts.
-With $M_\star>10^{10}M_\odot$ at $z \sim 0.01$, \citet{pearson_identifying_2019} classifies mergers and nonmergers in simulated SDSS images from the EAGLE simulation, achieving only 65.2\% accuracy.
-They discuss that the simulation includes a more complete sample of mergers, not just those easy to identify by eye.
-Therefore, it is by default a harder task for the CNN than identifying mergers in SDSS observations that were also visually identified, where they achieved 95.1\% accuracy.
+With $M_\star>10^{10}M_\odot$ at $z \sim 0.01$, \citet{pearson_identifying_2019} classifies mergers and nonmergers in simulated SDSS images from the EAGLE simulation, achieving 65.2\% accuracy.
+They discuss that the simulation includes a more complete sample of mergers, not just those easy to identify by eye. \textbf{We achieve comparable accuracy here with much lower masses, and higher redshift.} Therefore, it is by default a harder task for the CNN than identifying mergers in SDSS observations that were also visually identified, where they achieved 95.1\% accuracy. \textbf{\citet{margalef-bentabol_galaxy_2024} emphasizes this point, stating that $\sim80\%$ is the best that modern merger classifiers can achieve when trained from simulations.}

+\textbf{Late stage mergers are often the trickiest to identify by-eye.
+CNNs provide an avenue for expanding accurate merger identification into this late stage regime. \citet{bickley_convolutional_2021} ($M_\star>10^{10} M_\odot, z<0.5$) achieves 88\% accuracy and \citet{ferreira_galaxy_2024, ferreira_galaxy_2025} ($M_\star>10^{10} M_\odot, z<0.3$) achieves 84\% accuracy when classifying nonmergers from late stage mergers in the CFIS and UNIONS Surveys, respectively.
+With low redshift and high mass used in these works, late stage mergers can be identified.
+However, our network especially struggled with late stage minor mergers (60.36\% accuracy), likely because of the higher redshift and lower mass.}

 Mergers and nonmergers around cosmic noon were first classified with a CNN in \citet{ciprijanovic_deepmerge_2020}, who used mock images at $z = 2$ from the original Illustris simulation.
 They showed that adding noise to images does decrease accuracy (79\% accuracy on pristine images and 76\% on noisy images), but noise is a key aspect for realistic mock images.
 Their Grad-CAMs highlighted larger areas of the image for the merger class and focused on more compact regions for nonmergers.
 Relevant for this work, \citet{ciprijanovic_deepmerge_2020} uses the same 500Myr merging window as our work here.
 However, their stellar mass lower limit is $M_\star = 10^{9.5}M_\odot$.
 They note that most of their misclassifications are coming from the low mass end of their sample.
 Our sample stretches to even lower stellar masses, so stellar mass may be responsible for some of our misclassifications (see Section \ref{sec:miss}).